 If you’re looking at this page you’ve probably asked me what I do as a music producer.
-This is a good question because the title has blurred in the last couple decades, so I’ve created this page just for you. *For quick answers about how we can work together, visit my services.
+Good news—I’ve created this page just for you.
+For quick answers about how we can work together, visit my services.

 Artists hire me to help them make their records.

-• I do everything required in the process of making a record, including development (writing & arrangement) pre-production (planning & research), audio engineering, composing scores and sourcing sessions musicians, post-production (editing & sound manipulation), and mixing.
+• I do everything required in the process of making a record, including development (writing & arrangement) pre-production (planning & research), engineering, composing scores and sourcing sessions musicians, post-production (additional recording & editing), and mixing.

 • I work in my own boutique studio and in professional studios.

 • I sometimes perform on my clients’ records.
 I play drums, bass, guitar, keys, auxiliary percussion, harmonica, analog synthesizers, drum machines, and other toys.

 • I do consultations on anything from DIY advice to album sequencing (song order), and I can be hired for any of these services individually or as part of a production package.
 I do not master, which is the process of preparing the final mixes for market consumption.

 A solo artist wants to make a record and doesn’t have a band.
 We evaluate her songs and talk about how the record should sound.
 After some rehearsals, I record the artist singing and playing her instrument.
 Then I record myself playing drums, bass, guitar or keys, and add these or other layers to her original takes.
 Next I write accompaniments for strings or horns and bring in session musicians to play over our tracks.
 After some final editing and arranging, I mix.
 Off to mastering!

 A band rents out a studio and wants me there to help them get the most out of their sessions.
 We establish goals for the record, then during the sessions I facilitate communication between artist and engineer while supporting workflow.
 I help get the best performances and sound possible while making sure we capture everything we came to record, on time and within budget.